The instability cost curve: why margins shrink even when revenue grows

 This pattern appears repeatedly across service sectors such as private security, logistics, hospitality, retail, and home-based care.
 The common factor is not compensation levels, but volatility: call-offs, short-tenure turnover, schedule gaps, and reactive coverage decisions that distort the true cost of delivering service.

-This dynamic can be explained by what can be described as an instability cost curve — a pattern in which each corrective action taken to cover labor gaps increases the cost of the next correction, causing total operational expense to accelerate faster than the underlying disruption.
+This dynamic can be described as an instability cost curve — a pattern in which each corrective action taken to cover labor gaps increases the cost of the next correction, causing total operational expense to accelerate faster than the underlying disruption.

 Payroll is a lagging indicator